dennisdevio/milestone-project-1/README.md

 #### Bugs Fixed
 There were quite a few bugs along the process but I sorted out the majority of them.
-I ran into trouble with the menu quite early, no hamburger button would appear.
+No hamburger button was showing at first.
-The carousel didn't fit att first,
+The carousel didn't fit att first.
-Then it didn't work to change pictures on it,
+The carousel would not change pictures
-At the near end of the process I wanted to implement underlines in the contact section as I did in the menu, but it wouldn't work without deistorting the text alignment so I decided not to go with it due to time constraints.
-It would have been nice to have them but it actually looks better without them compared to how the look before removing them.
+The underlines in the contact section was not showing as they do in the menu so I decided not to go with them.

 #### Bugs Left
-- The carousel changes images automatically, I did not manage to turn it of due to time constraints.
+- The carousel changes images automatically.
+I wanted to turn it of to improve user experience but I did not manage to turn it of within the time frame.
-- Images files in the carousel were to large so they are partially cut of on some mobile devices.
+- Images files in the carousel were to large, so they are partially cut off on some mobile devices.
+This was discover through manual user testing on a Fairphone 3.
 - Contact heading is not quite centered on all mobile devices.
+This too was discover during manual user testing on a Fairphone 3.
+- Through Firefox Devtools mobile device testingI discovered that the heading in the navbar is cut off on Iphone 5.
-- The paragraphs in the contact section are not quite vertically aligned with the menu lists above them on some larger screens.
+- The paragraphs in the contact section are not quite vertically aligned with the menu lists above them larger screens.
+This was discover during manual testing on a Acer Laptop.

 ## Deployment